 Sub-Saharan Africa is home to many of the world’s longest-ruling heads of state.
 Some leaders in the 1960s and 1970s sought to become “president for life,” with several postcolonial leaders managing to remain in power for three or more terms.
 By the turn of the twenty-first century, the trend of entrenched leadership had spread across the region, spurring corruption, instability, societal fractures, and economic stagnation.
-But the trend may be reversing, in part due to sustained pressure by civil society groups and regional blocs like the Economic Community of West African States (ECOWAS), which shepherded a transfer of power in Gambia in early 2017.
+But the trend may be reversing, in part due to sustained pressure by civil society groups and regional blocs.

 How prevalent is this trend?

 Many African countries struggled with transfers of power in their first half century after independence.
 Leaders who gained recognition during national movements for independence consolidated power and bound their own positions in office with their countries’ national identities.
-By August 2017, four African heads of state had been in power for more than three decades: Teodoro Obiang Nguema Mbasogo in Equatorial Guinea, Robert Mugabe in Zimbabwe, Paul Biya in Cameroon, and Yoweri Museveni in Uganda.
+By late 2017, three African heads of state had been in power for more than three decades: Teodoro Obiang Nguema Mbasogo in Equatorial Guinea, Paul Biya in Cameroon, and Yoweri Museveni in Uganda.
 More than a dozen other heads of state had been in power for at least ten years.
-In August of that year, Angolan President Jose Eduardo dos Santos stepped down after thirty-eight years in office.
-Eleven other heads of state had been in power for more than ten years.
+In August of that year, Angolan President Jose Eduardo dos Santos stepped down after thirty-eight years in office, and in November, Zimbabwean President Robert Mugabe resigned after thirty-seven years amid a military-led coup.

-Military coups were also once common [PDF] as a means to seize power, with both Mbasogo and Museveni entering their presidencies this way.
-However, these have declined during the last two decades; there were seventy-two from 1970 to 1982, but only thirty-three from 2000 to 2012.
+Military coups were once common [PDF] as a means to seize power, with both Mbasogo and Museveni entering their presidencies this way.
+These have declined during the last two decades; there were seventy-two from 1970 to 1982, but only thirty-three from 2000 to 2012.

 What has been its impact on growth and stability?